dazzabaijan/py_comp_model/README.md

 # Python Computational Modelling
-This repo contains all the computational modelling project that I have done for my master's degree in Theoretical Physics.
+This repo contains all the Python computational modelling project that I have done for my master's degree in Theoretical Physics.

 ### Second year: Computational Physics 201